fishi0x01/vsh/README.md

 ./vsh -c "rm secret/dir/to/remove/"
 ```

+## Permission requirements

+`vsh` requires `List` permission on the operated paths.
+This is necessary to determine if a path points to a node or leaf in the path tree.
+Further, it is needed to gather auto-completion data.

+For operations like `cp` or `mv`, `vsh` additionally requires `Read` and `Write` permissions on the operated paths.

 ## Stability

 Every command has integration tests against KV1 and KV2.
-Every test is run against vault `1.0.0` and `1.4.2`, i.e., versions in between should also be compatible.
+Every test is run against vault `1.0.0` and `1.5.3`, i.e., versions in between should also be compatible.

 ## Local Development